praneethpj/Unity-Android-Utilities/README.md

 # Unity-Android

-Unity-Android
+Breaked the Vocal gap of Unity and Android.

-Open source TTS and Voice Recognizer
+Open source Text to Speach and Voice Recognizer